segejung/SDP2/Assignment5/design-information.md

 SeGe Jung

 ## 1. When the application is started, the player may choose to (1) Play a word game, (2) View statistics, or (3) Adjust the game settings.
 Main application UI is made along with three sub UI's that show (1)Play a word game, (2) View statistics, and (3) Adjust the game settings.
 Each sub UI's have its set of interfaces as shown in the diagram.
+They are inheritance to the main UI.

 ## 2. When choosing to adjust the game settings, the player (1) may choose for the game to end after a certain number of minutes, from 1 to 5, defaulting to 3, (2) may adjust the size of the square board, between 4(x4) and 8(x8), defaulting to 4, and (3) may adjust the weights of the letters of the alphabet between 1 and 5, defaulting to 1.
 When Adjust the game settings is chosen, the user can make several settings as shown in the settings class.
 Number of minutes, size of the square board, and weights are all attributes.
 The ranges and default values are listed in the settings class.